-What is wet tail? - Wet tail is an extremely serious health condition that is especially common in Syrian hamsters under 12 weeks old.
-A hamster of any species and age can get wet tail which causes a foul-smelling watery diarrhoea, severe dehydration, discomfort and death.
+Wet tail is an extremely serious health condition that is especially common in Syrian hamsters under 12 weeks old.
+A hamster of any species and age can get wet tail which causes foul-smelling watery diarrhea, severe dehydration, discomfort and death.

-It is important to know that wet tail can only be treated with antibiotics prescribed from your vet, if you suspect wet tail please take your furry friend to the vets immediately for examination.
+It is important to know that wet tail can only be treated with antibiotics prescribed from your vet.
+If you suspect wet tail, please take your furry friend to the vet immediately for an examination.
 Wet tail is one of the most fatal illnesses a hamster can get.

 What Causes Wet Tail?

 There are a number of causes of wet tail that have been identified.
 It is important to know what has caused it to prevent future outbreaks.
-You should also be aware that wet tail is contagious to other hamsters and in some rarer cases can cause stomach upsets in humans as well so it is very important to wash your hands thoroughly before and after handling a sick pet and to quarantine them from other animals until all symptoms have disappeared.
+You should also be aware that wet tail is contagious to other hamsters.
+In some rarer cases, it can cause stomach upsets in humans as well, so it is very important to wash your hands thoroughly before and after handling a sick pet and to quarantine them from other animals until all symptoms have disappeared.

-- Stress.
-The most common cause is stress in younger hamsters that have been parted from their mothers or have been moved to a new home recently, especially so in hamsters that have come from a litter, released to homes too young or have suffered other traumas e.g. handling too soon, animal attacks, noisy living environment.
+- Stress: The most common cause is stress in younger hamsters that have been parted from their mothers or have been moved to a new home recently, especially so in hamsters that have come from a litter, been released to homes too young or have suffered other traumas, e.g., handling too soon, animal attacks or noisy living environment.
 The latter issues are common causes in older hamsters as well as young.

-- Bacterial issues in the stomach.
-Wet tail is caused by a bacterial overgrowth in the stomach, just like a stomach bug in humans.
-The bacteria that live naturally in their gut may overgrow causing unpleasant symptoms and a foul odour.
+- Bacterial issues in the stomach: Wet tail is caused by bacterial overgrowth in the stomach, just like a stomach bug in humans.
+The bacteria that live naturally in their gut may overgrow, causing unpleasant symptoms and a foul odour.